Yoav666s/dnd-wiki/collections/_drafts/subclass/mischievous-apprentice.md

 At 3rd level, choose one cantrip to specialize in.
 You can use your bonus action to cast it, and gain additional benefits.
 You can choose a second cantrip to specialize in at 9th level.

 ## Deceitful Gesture
-At 3rd level, if you're specialized in the [[deceitful maneuver]] cantrip, you can cast it freely as part of any interaction, such as drawing a dagger, pulling a lever, or pocketing a piece of jewelry.
+At 3rd level, if you're specialized in the [[mirage]] cantrip, you can cast it freely as part of any interaction, such as drawing a dagger, pulling a lever, or pocketing a piece of jewelry.
 It doesn't require your concentration, but it dispels after you finish the interaction.

 ## Sling
 At 3rd level, if you're specialized in the [[fling]] cantrip, it is eligible to deal sneak attack damage when an enemy has disadvantage on the saving throw, or when other sneak attack conditions are met.